SimranChhabria/single-cell-sequencing/README.md

   -patchwork <br/>
   -metap <br/>

-  Please install the packages in this way.\
+  Please install the packages in this way.<br/>

  ```
  install.package("devtools")